YARC-Official/YARG/vlc/BUILDING.md

 # Building the VLC video backend

-This directory contains pinned checkouts of the two upstream projects the VLC video path is built from:
+The VLC video path is built from two upstream projects:

 - `vlc-unity/` — native renderer plugin (`libVLCUnityPlugin`), built with meson
 - `LibVLCSharp/` — managed C# binding (`LibVLCSharp.dll`), built with dotnet

+These are **not** submodules; `vlc/build.sh` shallow-clones both, builds the assets and imports them into the Unity project (see *Updating the assets* below).
+The checkouts are gitignored.
+The commits they were built from are recorded in `vlc/BUILT_WITH`.

 The built artifacts are committed to the repo so a plain checkout works without any build tooling: